access-ci-org/access-oauth-mapfile/docs/README.md

     $ cd {arbitrary_path}/xsede-oauth-mapfile-<version>
     $ tar -xzf {downloaded_file}

+Edit the untarred bin/xsede-oauth-mapfile.sh and set MAP_FILE_BASE to the directory that you just untarred.

 ## Request API Access Key

 If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install,